Capital City’s self-study courses allow you to flexibly undertake our programmes in your own time and at your own pace. Our

 Accounting & Analysis

-teach delegates how to analyse and interpret company accounts, not how to be an accountant!
+to teach delegates how to analyse and interpret company accounts, not how to be an accountant!
 Beginning

 with the primary accounting overview the course explains what the accounts ‘ headings’ mean in commercial

-and practical terms and how the balance sheet, income statement and cash flow are linked together in the “accounting flow”.
+and practical terms and how the balance sheet, income statement and cash flow are linked together in the

-business and the cash cycle in a business drive the “shape” of the accounts and the company’s ability to generate
+of the business and the cash cycle in a business drive the “shape” of the accounts and the company’s

-credit assessment.
+and credit assessment.
 The course will also show delegates the most common accounting adjustments made

 to these metrics to make them comparable across companies with interesting corporate structures, for

 Financial Modelling Best Practice

 This programme will train you how to build robust forecast models for companies.
 We recommend (and provide

 as part of this programme) our Excel skills module.
 You should have basic competency in Excel and accounting